 I don't even think you need the tax code overhaul at this particular point.

-I mean, you can certainly change very specific points in the tax code, but but I'd get the economy moving, trying to get people, the forgotten men and women that voted in this election in poverty on food stamps and out of work, uh serving them first seems to be the top priority.
+I mean, you can certainly change very specific points in the tax code, but I'd get the economy moving, trying to get people, the forgotten men and women that voted in this election in poverty on food stamps and out of work, serving them first seems to be the top priority.

 No, you're absolutely right.

-Uh, and and then after that, we will come back with a reduced corporate business tax rate.
+And then after that, we will come back with a reduced corporate business tax rate.

-So my recommendation would be a one-time repatriation, eight to ten percent, you know, on that those trillions of dollars of capital, and that revenue that you generate there, that's the revenue for your infrastructure plan.
+So my recommendation would be a one-time repatriation, 8% to 10% on those trillions of dollars of capital.

-And then you come back and you have a fifteen to twenty percent corporate business tax rate, just a straight flat tax, and that is what they are looking for with the markets.
+And then you come back and you have a 15% to 20% corporate business tax rate, just a straight flat tax.

 You make that retroactive.

-We've got to make sure that we are doing the right thing with the tax code so that small businesses can grow.
+And especially for small businesses, we've got to make sure that we are doing the right thing with the tax code so that small businesses can grow.

 You look at capital gains and dividends taxes.